-All exterior improvements, other than paint modifications, to structures located within the HP District require the submittal of a Historic Design Review application to be reviewed by the Historic Preservation Advisory Commission and approved by the Community Development Director.
-The Historic Design Review Information Handout lists the submittal requirements for an historic design review application and the review process.
+All exterior improvements, other than paint modifications, to structures located within the HP District, require the submittal of a Historic Design Review application to be reviewed by the Historic Preservation Advisory Commission and approved by the Community Development Director.
+The Historic Design Review Information Handout lists the submittal requirements for a historic design review application and the review process.

 These design guidelines apply to properties in the Historic Preservation Overlay District in the Downtown area.
 They apply to new buildings and structures, modifications to existing buildings and structures, historic buildings, and other site features.
 The Historic Design Guidelines are part of the Development Code and Downtown Specific Plan.

-A citizens advisory commission that assists and advises the Council and Town staff on historic preservation matters.
+A citizens advisory committee that assists and advises the Council and Town staff on historic preservation matters.
 The Commission also reviews and makes recommendations on historic design review